nandinika/ML-Mosaic/README.md

 	•	Trained an SVM classifier to identify toxic comments based on extracted features.

 Evaluation
-	•	Model evaluation: The models were assessed based on accuracy, precision, recall, and F1-score.

-	•	A CSV file containing predictions (platform_id, prediction) was saved.
+	•	Model evaluation: The models were assessed based on accuracy, precision, recall, and F1-score.A CSV file containing predictions (platform_id, prediction) was saved.